 Records indicate previous sightings of up to seven cetacean species near the Rough 47/8A area across the year including harbour porpoise, for which a designated protection area, Southern North Sea SAC, overlaps decommissioned facilities.
-Grey and harbour seals have been recorded (5 km x 5 km grid) in maximum densities up to 150 and up to 10 animals, respectively.
+Grey and harbour seals have been recorded (5 km x 5 km grid) in maximum densities up to 100 and up to 10 animals, respectively.
 However, the higher observations (around 50 animals) are nearer shore where there will be limited decommissioning activities.
 These species are all subject to regulatory protection from injury and disturbance.
 There are various fish species present in the area that may be affected by an increase in anthropogenic noise into the marine environment.

 Despite this, sound levels from continuous sound sources associated with the decommissioning of the Rough 47/8A infrastructure would likely attenuate to ambient levels within a short distance of the sound source.
 It is unlikely that sound produced by decommissioning activities would affect fish, cetacean and pinniped behaviour that would be noticeable at a population level when considering the temporary nature of the operations, the limited spatial extent of the sound generated, and the generally fluid, mobile nature of the populations.
 If animals are displaced in the immediate vicinity due to the operations, they will likely return to the area after the increase in noise level has ceased.
-Mitigation measures will be implemented to ensure that this is kept to a minimum, therefore, it has been deemed that fish, cetacean and pinniped species in the area will not be significantly impacted by the Rough A decommissioning programme.
+Mitigation measures will be implemented to ensure that this is kept to a minimum, therefore, it has been deemed that fish, cetacean and pinniped species in the area will not be significantly impacted by the Rough A decommissioning programmes.
 There will be no significant impediment to the Conservation Objectives of local protected sites.

 Physical Presence